Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/08-Forms.md

 | 1: Remember | list, recite, outline, define, name, match, quote, recall, identify, label, recognize |
 -->

+1. Recall HTML form concepts introduced in BEW 1.1.
+1. Identify and describe different techniques to handle forms in Django.
+1. Compose and apply Django forms, alongside class-based views, to create a new Page in the makewiki project.

 <!-- > -->

 ## [**05m**] ☀️ Warm Up